 The Center for Dairy Excellence offers several information resources to help producers identify opportunities to protect their profits.
 These documents are reviewed on a monthly “Protecting Your Profits” conference call.
 Click here to access the latest “Protecting Your Profits” Webinar.

-- Cow numbers are slowly increasing.
-They are above 9.3 million for first time since January 2009, but they are only 0.7% over three year average,
+- Cow numbers are slowly increasing to above 9.3 million for the first time since January 2009, but this number is only 0.7% over three year average.

-- December slaughter numbers are equal to December 2013 and not significantly different than December 2012 & 2011.
+- January slaughter numbers are equal to January 2014 and not significantly different than previous January’s.

 - CME cheese prices are trading at 2012 levels, around $1.55 this spring.
 20 percent under the three year average.

 Alan Zepp, the center’s risk management program manager, reviews both of these scorecards monthly during his “Protecting Your Profits” calls.
 The calls are held the last Wednesday of every month.
 Click here to access a recording of the latest call.